TheAisBack/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####3.
 Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behaviour, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to correct itself.
 But mainly stayed on the center of the track.
 I completed 5 laps with the car staying center most of the track.

-To augment the data sat, I also flipped images and angles thinking that this would help if the track came up to occucusions that could affect the car to react differently.
+To augment the data sat, I also flipped images and angles thinking that this would help if the track came up to random objects that could affect the car to react differently.

 After the collection process, I had 7197 images of each point of the camera.
-I then preprocessed this data by looping through the images and appended them to the right location.
+I then pre-processed this data by looping through the images and appended them to the right location.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 25, it was helpful to filter through this amount espiceially with a GPU to get the correct data.
+The ideal number of epochs was 25, it was helpful to filter through this amount especially with a GPU to get the correct data.
 I used an adam optimizer, but manually entering a learning rate helped to perfect the model.